 The method.
-We have already seen how slit scan photography (and later slit scan video) captures a linear-usually vertical-slice of a frame's area, and portrays these as instances in time in a visualization.
+We have already seen how slit scan photography (and later slit scan video) captures a linear-usually vertical slice of a frame's area, and portrays these as instances in time in a visualization.
 Yet, while photography is technically limited to a single linear slit, there is no need to impose this arbitrary limitation to digital video.
 Instead, we can capture a moment in time as multiple slit-tears in the video scene that are concatenated together to form a single column in the visualization.

 With tear-based video slicing, we first allow the end user to draw multiple slits atop a frame's surface.
 Each slit is an arbitrary stroke-a straight line, curve, or scribble.
 For each frame, the system then captures the pixels under each slit in the order and direction that each stroke was drawn, and aligns these pixels into a single vertical column.
 It then appends this pixel column to the right side of the visualization.
-Because stroke order and stroke direction dictates how each column is drawn, a person can arrange several slits close together (e.g., for seeing relationships; this will be discussed in subsequent sections).

-To illustrate this, consider the sketch in Figure 5.
-The bottom row represents several video frames that capture the top-down view of a room with three blue doorways.
-The top row is the visualization created from a series of slit-tear columns, with each column capturing the next frame in the series.
+Consider the sketch in Figure 5.
+The bottom represents several video frames that capture the top-down view of a room with three blue doorways.
+The top is the visualization created from a series of slit-tear columns, with each column capturing the next frame in the series.
 A person has drawn 4 strokes in the order numbered in the left-most frame.
-Let's now person walks out of the left door across slit 1 (columns 7-8, frame 7), and then also stands in front of the bottom door on slit 4 (columns 9-11, frame 10) until finally leaving out of the right door across slit 2 (column 12, frame 12).
-The two are also seen standing side by side (columns 9-11, frame 10).
-While abstract, a viewer can learn to read this visualization to interpret the flow of traffic in the room, infer casual encounters that take place as people move through that room, and optionally scrub over particular areas of interest to verify what actually happened.
+Let's now consider how the visualization captures particular events over time by comparing several frames with their corresponding slit-tear columns.